big-data-processor/bdp-document/source/fundamentals/terms.rst

 3. A child Task is like the standard task except that it must be included inside a workflow.
 A child-typed Task is hidden from user selection so that it cannot be executed directly.

-4. A system Task can only be executed by system administrators. it is hidden from non-priviledged users.
+4. A system Task can only be executed by system administrators. it is hidden from non-privileged users.

 As mentioned in :ref:`the File Tag section <File Tags>`, we can set valid rules for file tags of input/output file arguments of a Task.
 The input file tags are filters to prevent users to select invalid DataFile records.